 The Rottweiler is a thick-set breed with lots of strength.
 In fact, he was bred to keep cattle in line, as well as to carry around supplies.
 But it’s not just his body muscles that are strong…

-The Rottie has an incredibly powerful jaw, with a bite force of 328 pounds!
+The Rottie has an incredibly powerful jaw, with one of the strongest bite forces of all dog breeds: 328 Pounds per Square Inch (PSI)!

 Originally from Rome and bred to perfection in Germany, Rottweilers have intimidating looks and hearts of gold.